usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 The component supports two authentication methods with automatic token refresh capabilities.
 However, for production applications, we strongly recommend a secure server-to-server approach.

+#### Why a Custom Header?

+CHEFS uses the custom header `X-Chefs-Gateway-Token` instead of the standard `Authorization: Bearer` header for gateway authentication.
+This design decision allows host applications to use the `Authorization` header for their own authentication purposes (e.g., authenticating users with their own identity provider), while CHEFS authentication is handled separately via the custom header.
+This separation enables seamless integration where both the host application's authentication and CHEFS form authentication can coexist without conflicts.

 #### Recommended Architecture (Production)

 **Best Practice: Server-to-Server Authentication**